 The real highlight isn’t just seeing and feeding the alligators, it’s holding them.
 Both kids and adults can hold a young alligator whose mouth has been taped shut for safety reasons.
 It was definitely one of the highlights of our experience.

-Note: Check the website to confirm hours, whether or not alligator feedings are happening, and if the Gator Farm is open.
+Check the website to confirm hours, whether or not alligator feedings are happening, and if the Gator Farm is open.
 While they’re open daily throughout the spring and summer, fall and winter hours and activities vary greatly.

-6 – Spend an evening on The Wharf Gulf Shores
+6 – The Wharf Orange Beach

 The Wharf in Gulf Shores is a blast in the evening or during the day.
 Take a ride on the ferris wheel for great views of the nearby areas.

-Walk by the marina to look at all of the boats peacefully floating away.
+You can also walk by the marina to look at all of the boats peacefully floating away.
 Shop in the many boutique shops that line the streets.

-Other Things to Do in Gulf Shores Alabama
+Other Things to Do in Gulf Shores

 My brother and his family actually just went to Gulf Shores for spring break with their three kids (ages 13, 11, and 7).
 These were some other Gulf Shores things to do that they loved!